rborder/website/content/_index.md

 {{< figure class="avatar" src="/headsq.jpg" alt="haunting image of my face">}}

+I am an assistant professor in the Department of Computational Biology at the Carnegie Mellon University School of Computer Science.
 I study problems at the intersections of human genetics, statistics, quantitative psychology, and applied mathematics.
 My primary research interests include:

 1. Nonrandom mating and other forms of population structure, particularly how they impact inference about genetic architecture